 CONCLUSION: The County's auditors issued opinions on the County's financial statements and federal expenditure schedule concluding that the information in those statements and schedule is reliable.
-They also issued reports over the County's internal control and compliance over financial reporting and select federal programs, which identified internal control weaknesses over financial reporting and an internal control weakness and instance of noncompliance over federal awards that are explained on the next page.
+They also issued reports over the County's internal control and compliance over financial reporting and select federal programs, which identified internal control weaknesses over financial reporting that are explained on the next page.